 Initial Pricing Matters

-A thorough CMA is a critical part of the selling process since it is used to support the initial list price of the home.
-If the price is not supported by comparables in the area, the house will likely remain for sale without offers.
+A thorough CMA is a critical part of the selling process, used to support the initial list price of the home.
+If the list price is not supported by comparables in the area, the property will likely not sell quickly.
 Sellers only get one chance at getting this initial pricing right.
-A new listing will generate more interest, be shown more frequently and usually garner an higher sold price than an older listing.
-If a home sits on the market for a long period of time, prospective buyers will wonder why it hasn’t sold and may begin to suspect defects or issues.
+A new listing will generate more interest, generate more showings and typically will garner an higher sold price than a listing that has been active longer.
+If a property sits on the market for a long period of time, prospective buyers will wonder why it hasn’t sold and may begin to suspect defects or issues.

-It is also important to consider buyer financing when pricing a home.
-The bank will not lend more than the house is appraised for.
-If a home is priced above market value, it may be difficult for any buyer to get the necessary financing to purchase it.
+It is also important to consider buyer financing when pricing a property.
+The bank will not lend more than the property has appraised for.
+If a property is priced above market value, it may be difficult for any buyer to get the necessary financing to purchase it.

 The Problems With Overpricing

-Your Legacy agent will work tirelessly to get the highest possible price for your property.
-However, when a home is priced too high for the market, the following issues may arise:
+Your Legacy broker will work tirelessly to get the highest possible price for your property.
+However, when a property is priced too high for the market, the following issues may arise:

-- Your home may be used by other agents as proof that their listings have better values.
+- Your property may be used by other brokers as proof that their listings have better values.

 What Does Not Affect The Sale Price

-It’s important to note that the following do NOT predict the price at which your home will actually sell:
+It’s important to note that the following do NOT predict your property’s sale price: